MushroomGecko/RerouteChat/README.md

 > @p support for /tell, /msg, and /w messages

 Known Bugs

+Fixed Bugs
 > After sending a regular chat message than executing a command then attempting to send a regular chat again will kick you for "Chat message valdation failure".
+This was fixed in 1.19.2